apify/apify-docs/sources/platform/actors/running/usage_and_resources.md

 ### Memory

-When invoking an Actor, the caller must specify the memomy allocation for the Actor run.
+When invoking an Actor, the caller must specify the memory allocation for the Actor run.
 The memory allocation must follow these requirements:

 - It must be a power of 2.
 - The minimum allowed value is `128MB`